tejasanilshah/tejasanilshah.github.io/adventure/_posts/2022-03-2-busking-flute.md

 title:  "Busking in Romania"
 collection: adventure
 tags: music busking meta bucket-list
-excerpt: "Story and thoughts about my street performance in Brașov, a quiet Romanian city surronded by the Carpathian Mountains"
+excerpt: "Story and thoughts about my street performance in Brașov, a quiet Romanian city surrounded by the Carpathian Mountains"
 ---

 For a very long time I've wanted to learn how to play a musical instrument.
 When I was in Israel in 2019, I had the opportunity to borrow a Bansuri from an old man in the village and practice it in a quiet place.